spagnoloG/git-workshop-dragonsecSI/README.md

-# git-workshop-dsec-2023
+# git-workshop-dragonsecSI

-This repository contains a presentation and a demo for the DragonSecSI Git Workshop.
+This repository contains a presentation and a demo for the DragonSecSI Git Workshop. 🛠️

-All that you need on your machine to setup the presentation is `docker` and `docker-compose`.
+All that you need on your machine to setup the presentation is `docker` and `docker-compose`. 🐳

 ## Setup